oracle/node-oracledb/INSTALL.md

 ### 6.2 Install Node.js

-Download the [Node.js package](http://nodejs.org) for OS X 64-bit and install it.
+Download the [Node.js package](http://nodejs.org) for macOS 64-bit and install it.

 ### 6.3 Install the free Oracle Instant Client 12.1 'Basic' and 'SDK' ZIPs